Vyral/base-template/_posts/2021-01-12-what-happened-in-2020-and-what-can-i-expect-in-2021.md

 For sellers, you can’t have much more power than you do in this market right now.
 This might be your best opportunity to sell for the most money for the foreseeable future.

-If you have any questions for me about buying a home, selling a home, or real estate in general, don’t hesitate to reach out via phone or email.
+If you have any questions about buying a home, selling a home, or real estate in general, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.